Caernarfon: History

 In July 2019, Caernarfon hosted a rally for Welsh independence.
 The event, organised by AUOB (All Under One Banner) Cymru, included a march through the town centre.
 Organisers estimated that roughly 8,000 people joined the march on the town square; local authorities confirmed at least 5,000 attendees.
 The event featured a number of speakers including Hardeep Singh Kohli, Evra Rose, Dafydd Iwan, Lleuwen Steffan, Siôn Jobbins, Beth Angell, Gwion Hallam, Meleri Davies and Elfed Wyn Jones.
 Talks covered criticism of Brexit and Westminster with advocating Welsh Independence.

 The history of Caernarfon, as an example where the rise and fall of different civilizations can be seen from one hilltop, is discussed in John Michael Greer's book The Long Descent.
 He writes of Caernarfon:

 Spread out below us in an unexpected glory of sunlight was the whole recorded history of that little corner of the world.
 The ground beneath us still rippled with earthworks from the Celtic hill fort that guarded the Menai Strait more than two and a half millennia ago.
 The Roman fort that replaced it was now the dim brown mark of an old archaeological site on low hills off to the left.
-Edward I’s great grey castle rose up in the middle foreground, and the high contrails of RAF jets on a training exercise out over the Irish Sea showed that the town’s current overlords still maintained the old watch.
+Edward I's great grey castle rose up in the middle foreground, and the high contrails of RAF jets on a training exercise out over the Irish Sea showed that the town's current overlords still maintained the old watch.
 Houses and shops from more than half a dozen centuries spread eastward as they rose through the waters of time, from the cramped medieval buildings of the old castle town straight ahead to the gaudy sign and sprawling parking lot of the supermarket back behind us.

 Geography

 Caernarfon is situated on the southern bank of the Menai Strait facing the Isle of Anglesey.
-It is situated 8.6 mi south-west of Bangor, 19.4 mi north of Porthmadog and approximately 8.0 mi west of Llanberis and Snowdonia National Park.
+It is situated 9 mi south-west of Bangor, 20 mi north of Porthmadog and approximately 8 mi west of Llanberis and Snowdonia National Park.
 The mouth of the River Seiont is in the town, creating a natural harbour where it flows into the Menai Strait.
 Caernarfon Castle stands at the mouth of the river.
 The A487 passes directly through Caernarfon, with Bangor to the north and Porthmadog to the south.

-As the crow flies, the summit of Snowdon lies a little over 9.6 mi to the southeast of the town centre.